 In the television show “West Wing,” Jed Bartlett, played by Martin Sheen, runs for president and wins, without telling voters that he suffers from multiple sclerosis.
 He’s censured by Congress for keeping an important secret.

-But exactly what is multiple sclerosis?
-And why might voters decide to vote against someone just because he has this disease?
+Why might voters decide to vote against someone just because he has this disease?